Websoft9/plugin-navigator/README.md

 ## Development

-Very special, we will not make any modifications to the code in principle.
+We will not make any modifications to the code in principle.
 We only pull the content of the upstream project to release and upload artifacts.

-So if you have a better idea or discover a bug, you can submit an [issue on upstream project](https://github.com/45Drives/cockpit-navigator/issues/new/choose).

-## DevOps principle

-DevOps thinks the same way **[5m1e](https://www.dgmfmoldclamps.com/what-is-5m1e-in-injection-molding-industry/)** for manufacturing companies

-We follow the development principle of minimization, rapid release
+## How to contribute it?

+We will not make any modifications to the code in principle.
+We only pull the content of the upstream project to release and upload artifacts.

+We greatly welcome community contributions to provide suggestions and improvements to our project:

+1. Reporting bugs
+   If you find a bug, please tell us so we can triage it.
+All bugs are managed in this [GitHub repo](https://github.com/45Drives/cockpit-navigator/issues/new/choose).
+When you click through, our template makes it easy to record all of the details.
+Before you report a bug, please check our list of open bugs in case someone else has already reported it.

+2. Feature requests
+   You can request new features in this [GitHub repo](https://github.com/Websoft9/plugin-navigator/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=enhancement+title+for+%5Bappname%5D).
+We also publish a list of open feature requests in GitHub.
+Check to see if someone has already requested the feature you want, and give it a thumbs up.
+   Learn how we prioritize feature development in this knowledge base article.

+3. Contributing to the Library codebase
+   Please follow our [build instructions](./docs/developer.md) and [contribution guidelines](CONTRBUTING.md) when making a contribution.

+> We will certainly encounter difficult problems in our work, but it may be very simple for you.
+Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward.

 ## License